OddJobMan379/demo/README.md

-# demo
-This is a training demonstration.
+This is a README!
+It's for my GitHub repo demo in Autumn.